ve280/tutorials/ubuntu_installation_docker.md

 3. run the command `docker images` to verify the download of the image.
 ![install_image](images/f239f153462a3e187d4a8d6dfe7fc79d01b54b263266883dc27c0c50defc2949.png)
 4. Run the command `docker run -dit --name ubuntu ubuntu:18.04` to run a ubuntu container. (the name option can be arbitrary, but you can not use the same name for two containers)
-5. Run the command `docker -it ubuntu /bin/bash` to enter the container by launching a `bash` process on it.
+5. Run the command `docker exec -it ubuntu /bin/bash` to enter the container by launching a `bash` process on it.
 6. Use Ctrl+D or `exit` to exit the container, and run the command `docker ps` to check the status of running containers.
 ![install_container](images/0236569ac78e123a5b262f80b07fee813826d085e41cf6662a912c606fed6862.png)